York Airport (Pennsylvania)

 York Airport (York Aviation) is a privately owned, public use airport that is located seven nautical miles (8 mi, 13 km) southwest of the central business district of York in the Thomasville section of Jackson Township, York County, Pennsylvania, United States.

-This airport, which is owned and operated by York Aviation, was included in the National Plan of Integrated Airport Systems for 2009–2013, which categorized it as a general aviation facility.
+The airport is owned and operated by York Aviation.

 History

 This airport is the second to bear this name.
 The first, which this one replaced when it closed sometime between 1953 and 1957, was located near the intersection of Roosevelt Avenue and Wood Street in York, Pennsylvania.

 Facilities and aircraft

 York Airport covers an area of sixty-six acres (27 ha) at an elevation of 495 feet (151 m) above mean sea level.
 It has one runway designated 17/35 with an asphalt surface measuring 5,188 by 100 feet (1,581 x 30 m).
 The airport has several instrument approaches, including a GPS approach to each runway.

 For the twelve-month period ending December 9, 2011, the airport had 50,800 aircraft operations, an average of 139 per day: 96% general aviation, 3% air taxi, and 1% military.
 At that time there were eighty-two aircraft based at this airport: 76.8% single-engine, 15% multi-engine, 6% helicopter, and 2% jet.

 For the twelve-month period ending Feb 26, 2021, the airport had 52,750 aircraft operations, an average of 144 per day: 31,400 local general aviation, 20,000 transient general aviation, 1,050 air taxi, and 300 military.
 There were sixty-eight aircraft based at the airport: fifty-six single-engine, five multi-engine, five jet, and two helicopters.

 A restaurant named Orville's operated on the field until November, 2008 when it was closed.

 A restaurant, known as the Kitty Hawk, took Orville's place and catered to both airborne (fly in) and terrestrial (drive up) patrons.
 This restaurant closed circa 2013; the space is currently empty.

 York Airport offers flight lessons which are operated by York Flight Training LLC with four Instrument Flight Rules (IFR) equipped Cessna 172 aircraft.

 The airport is also the home of the York Squadron of Civil Air Patrol.
 Squadron 301 is the oldest continuously active composite squadron in the world.